Gilead-BioStats/graphicalMCP/README.md

 # Introduction

-Graphical approaches for multiple comparison procedures (MCPs) are a general framework to control the family-wise error rate strongly at a pre-specified significance level $0<\alpha<1$.
+Graphical approaches for multiple comparison procedures (MCPs) are a general framework to control the familywise error rate strongly at a pre-specified significance level $0<\alpha<1$.
 This approach includes many commonly used MCPs as special cases and is transparent in visualizing MCPs for better communications. `graphicalMCP` is designed